 In the allocated buffer beginning at 0x70a9ae00, the situation is different.
-The first half of the redzone is used to indicate the end of the buffer (at 0x70a9ae18), and the second half tracks the redzone byte.
-Recall from "Allocator Basics" on page 69 that there are two allocation types:
+Recall from "Allocator Basics" on page 87 that there are two allocation types:

-1) The client requested memory using $kmem_cache_alloc()$, in which case the size of the requested buffer is equal to the bufsize of the cache.
+1) The client requested memory using kmem_cache_alloc(), in which case the size of the requested buffer is equal to the bufsize of the cache.

 2) The client requested memory using kmem_alloc(9F), in which case the size of the requested buffer is less than or equal to the bufsize of the cache.
 For example, a request for 20 bytes will be fulfilled from the kmem_alloc_24 cache.
-The allocator enforces the buffer boundary by placing the redzone byte immediately following the client data:
+The allocator enforces the buffer boundary by placing a marker, the redzone byte, immediately following the client data: